K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Kim Dae Myung as Yang Seok Hyung

-Changing the stigma about “mama’s boy”, Dae Myung is the mastermind of strengthening their bond thru music.
+Changing the stigma about “mama’s boy”, Dae Myung is the mastermind of strengthening their bond through music.
 He is the perfect picture of the quiet guy in the friendship circle who has the biggest love for the group.

 Jung Kyung Ho as Kim Joon Hwan